Your Repo. Your Results.¶

 The duplicate you didn't notice¶

 Look for MDS (Mutant Duplicates) findings.
-These are functions that look almost identical but live in different files — the classic artifact of AI-assisted development where each prompt produces a self-contained solution.
+These are functions with the same name defined across different files — the classic artifact of AI-assisted development where each prompt produces a self-contained solution.

 Ask yourself: are those functions really different?
 Do they need to exist separately?